chocolatedesue/vits_web_demo/README.md

 3. refer the dockerfile

 ### limitation
-1. unsupported to adjust infer params at running time.
-It is fixed on model export stage
-2. only  test  on japanese_cleaners and japanese_cleaners2 in config.json with  [raw vits](https://github.com/jaywalnut310/vits)
+1. only  test  on japanese_cleaners and japanese_cleaners2 in config.json with  [raw vits](https://github.com/jaywalnut310/vits)

 ### Reference